Manamama/GH-Clone-Helper/README.md

 # GH-Clone-Helper 🚀

+version 2.1

-A nifty shell function to clone GitHub repositories using `gh` instead of `git clone`, complete with authentication support from the second account, for those pesky rate-limited accounts. 🛠️
+A nifty shell function and a Python file to clone GitHub repositories using `gh` instead of `git clone`, complete with authentication support from the second account, for those pesky rate-limited accounts.
+Or a Python script yhat downloads the tarball instead that never fails, as long as there is some Internet around 🛠️

 ## Why You'll Love It 👨‍🏭